JamesEMcClure/JamesEMcClure.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Associate Professor with the Virginia Tech National Security Institute.
-I have a Ph.D. in Environmental Sciences & Engineeringfrom the University of North Carolina at Chapel Hill.
+I have a Ph.D. in Environmental Sciences & Engineering from the University of North Carolina at Chapel Hill.
 I am the main developer for the [LBPM](https://lbpm-sim.org/) software package, which relies on lattice Boltzmann methods to simulate a wide range of transport phenomena.
 Current capabilities include fluid flows through porous materials, immiscibile flow and electrochemical transport.
-LBPM has been extensively optimized for the world's largest supercomputers, and is among the most efficient scientific computing applications that exist.
+LBPM has been extensively optimized for US exascale supercomputers, and is among the most efficient scientific computing applications in the world.

  * Non-Equilibrium Thermodynamics
  * Lattice Boltzmann methods